-Students work in various civil units of the Wisconsin Department of Justice, at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
+Students work in various civil units of the Wisconsin Department of Justice, including the Criminal Appeals Unit.
 The program offers law students a unique opportunity to gain hands-on experience in public advocacy and litigation.
 Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters statewide importance.

-In the Innocence Project, UW law students under the direct supervision of clinical faculty investigate and litigate claims of innocence in cases involving inmates in state and federal prisons in Wisconsin.
-The Innocence Project is open to students who have finished their first year of course work.
+In the Wisconsin Innocence Project, UW law students under the direct supervision of clinical faculty investigate and litigate claims of innocence in cases involving inmates in state and federal prisons in Wisconsin.
+The project is open to students who have finished their first year of course work.

-Here are some of the full-time faculty and instrutors who teach or have an interest in this subject area:
+Here are some of the full-time faculty and instructors who teach or have an interest in this subject area: